elastic/connectors/docs/CONNECTOR_PROTOCOL.md

   total_document_count: number; -> Number of documents in the index after the job completes
   trigger_method: string; -> How the job is triggered.
 Possible values are on_demand, scheduled.
-  worker_hostname: string; -> The hostname of the worker to run the job,
+  worker_hostname: string; -> The hostname of the worker to run the job, }
-  checkpoint: object; -> Latest known state of the sync.
-If sync is suspended and then resumed, connector will continue from this state
-}
 ```